One of the most overlooked parts of camping is having fun night time activities prepared.

 Telling stories around the campfire is a great night time camping activity.
 Everyone has a story to tell, whether it’s about something funny that happened, a joke story or even just what the day was like.
 You can even tell spooky stories if everyone is agreeable.
 We try to keep the scary stories to a minimum, as we don’t want Tiny Critter up all night with bad dreams.

 One fun way to tell a story is to go around the campfire and everyone adds one sentence to the story.
 It’s hilarious to see where your story ends up from where it started!

 Inside the Tent Night Time Activities

-If the evening gets too cool to stay outside, there is still fun to be had in the tent.
+If the evening gets too cool to stay outside, there is still cozy fun to be had in the warm tent.
 Grab your lantern and head to your tent for these fun activities.

 The shadows on your tent walls are a great place to have some creative fun at night.
 Grab a bright light and point it at the wall of your tent, then use your hands, body and other props to cast some fun shadows!
 You can see how many different shapes everyone can make, or try to tell one of your favorite stories with shadows.
 If you have older kids, playing shadow puppet charades is always good for a laugh!

 When Tiny Critter was little, he loved taking turns hiding a glowstick and finding it.
 It’s a great game for young toddlers to play, learning how to look for things and practicing picking up a glow stick is great for mastering those fine motor skills!
 It’s a perfect game to play in a tent after dark, glowsticks are so much fun to hide and find.